Restrictions on prescribing OTC treatments rejected in Wales

-The All Wales Prescribing Advisory Group (AWPAG), a Welsh government advisory body, said that “numerous concerns” raised as part of a consultation on whether to restrict prescribing of OTC medicines for some minor, self-limiting conditions had led to rejection of the proposals.
+The All Wales Prescribing Advisory Group (AWPAG) — a sub-committee of the All Wales Medicines Strategy Group (AWMSG), which advises the Welsh government — said that “numerous concerns” raised as part of a consultation on whether to restrict prescribing of OTC medicines for some minor, self-limiting conditions had led to rejection of the proposals.

 The proposals were identical to guidance adopted by NHS England in March 2018, which instructs clinical commissioning groups to restrict routine prescribing of products for 35 conditions, including cradle cap, haemorrhoids, head lice, indigestion, mild acne and “minor conditions associated with pain”.

 Reponses to the Welsh consultation were published anonymously; however, one respondent, describing themselves as a “professional association and trade union representing and negotiating on behalf of all doctors and medical students in the UK”, said that “it is already an intrinsic part of a GP’s job to help patients to care for their own minor illnesses, and to explain the availability and proper use of [OTC] preparations … GPs must continue to treat patients according to their individual circumstances and needs, and that includes issuing prescriptions where there are reasons why self-care is inappropriate”.

 Another respondent, who said they were from “the body which represents the vast majority of independent community pharmacy owners in all four countries in the UK”, said it “recognises the current financial pressures of the NHS” but was concerned by the “broad-brush methodology” being considered.